lmtkg1992/bc_search/README.md

 ## Bluecom Search Autocomplete and Suggest
-Search Autocomplete and Suggest n provides customers with a dropdown of destination suggestions once they are past typing the third symbol in the search field.
+Search Autocomplete and Suggest provides customers with a dropdown of destination suggestions once they are past typing the third symbol in the search field.

 ### Installation
 1. Use FTP client to upload or copy all folders in the zip package to your Magento site root folder.